 Have you ever taken antibiotics for a cold?
-Have you eaten conventionally raised beef, chicken, pork, etc?
+Do you eat a lot of conventionally raised beef, chicken, pork, etc?
 Do you give into temptation for those MUST have comfort foods?
 Is your mind a little fuzzy?
 Are you inflamed?
 Is stress an issue?
 Do you have health issues that just won’t seem to go away?
 Maybe, it all has to do with your gut…..

 One of the issues we are facing today is being “leaky”; gut, brain, lungs, etc. According to Dr. Dan, MD, usually if one barrier is affected, so are the others.
 Possibly up to 90% of the American population has some degree of “leakiness”.
 This may be due to the foods we consume on a daily basis causing gut inflammation combined with the fact that we may be overexposed to antibiotics (both prescribed and the ones that we ingest everyday due to livestock rearing practices).

 What do you mean being “leaky”?